 These Rules shall be subject to amendment in LVSL’s sole discretion, including where required as a result of Government regulation(s).
 If these Rules are amended for any reason, LVSL will take reasonable steps to notify Clubs of the amendment(s).

-Terms defined in the LVSL Constitution, 2022 LVSL Registration Regulations and/or the GDT shall have the same meaning in these Rules unless otherwise stated.
+Terms defined in the LVSL Constitution, 2025LVSL Registration Regulations and/or the GDT shall have the same meaning in these Rules unless otherwise stated.

 In addition to Rule 1.1.4 unless the context otherwise requires, the following definitions apply: